![]() |

 RM: Trevor Steven (England)

 Started with Burnley, he joined Everton in 1983.
 He helped the club win two league titles, a FA Cup and the 1985 Cup Winners' Cup.
 He joined Graeme Souness' Rangers in 1989.
 In 1991, Steven moved for £5.5 million - the joint-highest fee involving a British player at the time, shared with David Platt of Aston Villa to Olympique Marseille where he stayed for one season, winning the French league title.
-Capped 36 times.
+He was capped 36 times.

 Sheedy spent the largest portion of his playing career with Everton – with whom he won the FA Cup, European Cup Winners' Cup and two Football League titles – and also played for Hereford United, Liverpool, Newcastle United and Blackpool.
 Born in Wales, he played 46 times for the Republic of Ireland and scored the country's first ever goal in a World Cup finals during Italian 1990.
 He also played in Euro 1988.